tocoyne/CL_DEVWKS-1671/README.md

 internet-rtr01            ios-xe         16.11.1b                        CSR1000V      929MFXYBMRP
 ```

-Go into the the main() function and uncomment the call to this function (i.e. make the function active).
+Go into the main() function and uncomment the call to this function (i.e. make the function active).

 ### STEP 2: Writing the inventory to an .xlsx file